 - 7.3.1 Although agriculture is no longer central to the local economy, the Plan recognises the contribution that farming and land management make to the economy and landscape value of the community.
-Agricultural land is fundamental to the sustainable future of the parish, the countryside and the area's attractiveness as a rural holiday destination. - 7.3.2 Agriculture is still the major land use in the parish, and farmers continue to shape and maintain the landscape, protect biodiversity and preserve its status within an Area of Outstanding Natural Beauty. - 7.3.3 Development pressures from the settlements on agricultural land need to be balanced with the need to protect this non-renewable resource.
-Supporting its continued productive use is an important part of this balance. - 7.3.4 The impact of any development on the character of the countryside will be reduced if existing farm buildings are reused but, where new buildings are necessary, they should be closely integrated are necessary, they should be closely integrated with those already there and be energy efficient, incorporating renewable energy sources as much as possible and have minimal impact on the environment.
+Agricultural land is fundamental to the sustainable future of the parish, the countryside and the area's attractiveness as a rural holiday destination.
+Devon's Historic Landscape Characterisation provides detail on how the character of the landscape and the pattern of farms, fields and hedgerows has developed since medieval times. - 7.3.2 Agriculture is still the major land use in the parish, and farmers continue to shape and maintain the landscape, protect biodiversity and preserve its status within an Area of Outstanding Natural Beauty. - 7.3.3 Development pressures from the settlements on agricultural land need to be balanced with the need to protect this non-renewable resource.
+Supporting its continued productive use is an important part of this balance. - 7.3.4 The impact of any development on the character of the countryside will be reduced if existing farm buildings are reused but, where new buildings are necessary, they should be closely integrated with those already there and be energy efficient, incorporating renewable energy sources as much as possible and have minimal impact on the environment.